 50% of grade: Presentation + demo (20 minutes)

 *Contents* Companies in all kinds of industries are producing and collecting rapidly more and more data from various sources.
 This is enabled by technologies such as the Internet of Things (IoT), Cyber-physical system (CPS) and cloud computing.
 Hence there is an increasing demand in industry and research for students and graduates with machine learning and data analytics skills in the Industry 4.0 context.
-In this Seminar the Industry 4.0 term will include the medical device sector.
-Aim of this seminar is to give students insights about state-of-the-art machine learning and data analytics methods and applications in the Industry 4.0 and Healthcare context.
-Students will mainly work independently on specific topics including implementation and analytical components.
-Several potential topics will be provided but students are also encouraged to propose their own topics (please discuss with teaching staff beforehand). *Topics covered will include but are not limited to*: - Best practices for presentation and scientific work - Overview of current hot topics in the field of machine learning and data analytics for Industry 4.0 (e.g. deep learning for predictive maintenance and process mining for usage analysis) - Data acquisition (what kind of data can be acquired?
-Identification of publicly available data sets) and storage (how can data be stored efficiently?) - Machine learning and data analytics methodologies (Support vector machines, Hidden Markov models, Deep learning, Process mining, etc.) for industrial data (sensor data, event logs, ...) - Object detection in industry application The seminar will include talks by corresponding lecturer and invited experts in the domain.
-Furthermore, students will present results from literature research and data analytics projects (provided or open source datasets). *Learning Objectives and Competencies* - Students will develop an understanding of the current hot field of machine learning and data analytics for Industry 4.0 / healthcare - Students will learn to research and present a topic within the context of machine learning and data analytics for Industry 4.0 / healthcare independently - Students will learn to identify opportunities, challenges and limitations of corresponding ML approaches for Industry 4.0 / healthcare - Students will develop the skill to identify and understand relevant literature and to present their finding in a structured manner - Students will learn to present implementation and validation results in form of a demonstration and/or report
+In this Seminar the Industry 4.0 term will include adjacent fields like the medical device or the automotive sector.
+Aim of this seminar is to give students insights about state-of-the-art machine learning and data analytics methods and applications in Industry 4.0 and adjacent fields.
+Students will mainly work independently on either a implementation centric or a research centric topic.
+The implementation centric topics will focus primarily on the implementation of algorithms and analytical components, while the research centric topic will focus on researching and structuring literature on a specific field of interest.
+Several potential topics will be provided but students are also encouraged to propose their own topics (please discuss with teaching staff beforehand). *Topics covered will include but are not limited to*: - Best practices for presentation and scientific work - Brief overview of current hot topics in the field of machine learning and data analytics for Industry 4.0 (e.g. deep learning for predictive maintenance and process mining for usage analysis) - Data acquisition (what kind of data can be acquired?
+Identification of publicly available data sets) and storage (how can data be stored efficiently?) - Machine learning and data analytics methodologies (Support vector machines, Hidden Markov models, Deep learning, Process mining, etc.) for industrial data (sensor data, event logs, ...)
+The seminar will include talks by corresponding lecturer and invited experts in the domain.
+Furthermore, students will present results from literature research and data analytics projects. *Learning Objectives and Competencies* - Students will develop an understanding of the current hot field of machine learning and data analytics for Industry 4.0 / healthcare / automotive - Students will learn to research and present a topic within the context of machine learning and data analytics for Industry 4.0 / healthcare / automotive independently - Students will learn to identify opportunities, challenges and limitations of corresponding ML approaches for Industry 4.0 / healthcare / automotive - Students will develop the skill to identify and understand relevant literature and to present their finding in a structured manner - Students will learn to present implementation and validation results in form of a demonstration and/or report

-Keywords: Machine Learning, Data Analytics, Process Mining, Predictive Maintenance, Industry 4.0, Healthcare
+Keywords: Machine Learning, Data Analytics, Process Mining, Predictive Maintenance, Industry 4.0, Healthcare, Automotive